Weder77/Weder77/README.md

 ### Development

-Want to contribute?
-Great!

-I am looking for an apprenticeship !
-If you think you can help me, send me a message at : https://dany-jc.fr#contact
+If you have any questions, send me a message at : https://dany-jc.fr#contact

 See you 👋